aoterodelaroza/acpdb/README.md

   FILE file.s
   XYZ file.s
   POSCAR file.s
-  SET {set.s|set.i}
 END
 ~~~
 Insert a molecular structure with key `name.s`.
-The new structure
-belongs in set given by key `set.s` or integer ID `set.i`.
 There are
 three possible ways of passing the structure file with name
 `file.s`.
 If the XYZ keyword is used, read the file as a molecular xyz
 file.
 If POSCAR is used, read the file as a crystal POSCAR file.
 If